 Active in the development of cross-curricular writing in colleges and universities for many years, Thaiss frequently consults on writing pedagogy and program development; he conducts workshops for colleges and universities regionally, nationally, and internationally.
 Since 2011, he has been a Consultant/Evaluator for the U.S. Council of Writing Program Administrators.
 Until 2016, he served as Coordinator of the International Network of WAC Programs (INWAC).
 In 2021, he was named a Distinguished Fellow of the Association for Writing Across the Curriculum.

-(1) the International WAC/WID Mapping Project, by which Thaiss has worked with a team of international scholars to "map" writing in the disciplines worldwide.
-In addition to the 2012 book Writing Programs Worldwide noted above, a multimodal web portal, Writingprogramsworldwide.ucdavis.edu, first appeared in 2016 and is open to contributions from scholars and program leaders worldwide
+Current research includes the International WAC/WID Mapping Project, by which Thaiss has worked since 2006 with a team of international scholars to "map" writing in the disciplines worldwide.
+In addition to the 2012 book Writing Programs Worldwide noted above, a multimodal web portal, Writingprogramsworldwide.ucdavis.edu, first appeared in 2016 and is open to contributions from scholars and program leaders worldwide.

 In addition, he serves on the editorial boards of Across the Disciplines, Writing on the Edge, Writing Spaces, and the WAC Clearinghouse, and reviews for such journals as College Composition and Communication and the transnational Journal of Writing Research.